Alexander Wurz: Rallycross

 In May 2018 Wurz announced that he would follow in the footsteps of his father by making his competitive rallycross debut at the FIA World Rallycross Championship's World RX of Norway at Lånkebanen the following month, driving a Ford Fiesta Supercar for MJP Racing Team Austria.

+Other ventures

+Since 2008, Wurz had been working as an expert at Austria's state broadcaster ORF alongside Ernst Hausleitner commenting F1 sessions.

+Grand Prix Drivers' Association

+Wurz has been the Chairman of the Grand Prix Drivers' Association (GPDA) since October 2014, making him the longest serving head in the organization.
+He oversaw the GPDA's advocacy for the Halo cockpit protection, stating that its function "had to take precedence" despite aesthetic concerns.

+FIA Safety Commission

+In his capacity as GPDA chairman and FIA 'expert representative', Wurz is also an active member of FIA safety commissions.
+These roles involve shaping circuit homologation standards, refining runoff configurations, and contributing to initiatives like the FIA Safety Week seminars.
+He regularly communicates with FIA leadership, most recently urging President Mohammed Ben Sulayem to act after concerning roll‑hoop failures.

+Rainer-Wurz.com

+In 2000, Wurz started a mountain bike team with his countryman Markus Rainer.
+The team, Rainer-Wurz.com, is sponsored by sponsors McLaren, Siemens, and Cannondale, and has won the World Cup several times.
+In the early 2000s, niche bicycle brand Katarga presented a limited edition high-end mountain bike called the Alexander Wurz EVO SL, whose frame prominently featured Wurz's autograph.

 Road safety

-Wurz is involved in many projects regarding road safety and driver education and training.
 In 2006, he and his father founded the company Test and Training International, a leader in the field of road safety and driver training.
 He also works closely with the FIA (Fédération Internationale de l'Automobile), since 2011 as an operating partner of the FIA Institute Young Driver Excellence Academy.

-Medical car driver

-In the 2008 Singapore Grand Prix, Wurz drove the medical car after regular driver Jacques Tropenat fell ill.

-Team management
+In 2015, TTI received the Prince Michael International Road Safety Award for its evidence-based driver training programmes, praised globally as “best in the world”, and its influence on road safety within governments and schools.
+Operating from sites in Vienna, Teesdorf, and Monaco, TTI leverages relationships with the FIA, leading motorsport series (F1, WEC, MotoGP, Rally), OEMs, and public authorities.
+Its training standards helped shape road safety legislation in Luxembourg, Switzerland, Finland, Poland, and formed the basis for an Austrian road‑safety law in 2002.

 Team Superfund

 Wurz lodged an entry for his own team into Formula One (announced on 31 May 2009) but the application was unsuccessful.
 Team Superfund was one of several new applicants hoping to compete in the sport from the 2010 season onwards.
 It was believed that Wurz would prefer to align the team with an existing constructor based in the UK, perhaps renting space, facilities and staff from its factory, while Superfund takes time to build up its own headquarters, possibly based on existing resources in Austria.
 The team would have been funded by Christian Baha, the owner of the Superfund Group, and the cars would be powered by Cosworth engines.